Representation of the inverse of a frame multiplier: Introduction, Notation, and Motivation

 \section{Introduction, Notation, and Motivation}

+In many scientific disciplines, certain objects play an important role.
+Those systems are described by an analysis procedure followed by a multiplication, followed by a synthesis.
+Those operators are of utmost importance in \begin{itemize} \item Mathematics, where they are used for the diagonalization of operators \cite{schatt1}; \item Physics, where they are a link between classical and quantum mechanics, so called quantization operators \cite{aliant1}; \item Signal processing, where they are a particular way to implement time-variant filters \cite{hlawatgabfilt1}; \item Acoustics, where those time-frequency filters are used in several fields, for example in Computational Auditory Scene Analysis \cite{wanbro06}. \end{itemize}

+In this paper we show a surprising result about the shape of the inverse of such operators, if existing.
+This also leads us to new results concerning dual frames, a concept at the core of frame theory.

-Gabor multipliers were investigated as mathematical objects \cite{feinow1}.
-As an extension, multipliers for general Bessel sequences were introduced by one of the authors \cite{xxlmult1}.
-Further, multipliers for general sequences were investigated in \cite{table2010,balsto09new,uncconv2011}.
+To be able to describe those operators in a general setting, as an extension of Gabor multipliers \cite{feinow1}, multipliers for general Bessel sequences were introduced by one of the authors \cite{xxlmult1}.
+Further, multipliers for general sequences were investigated in \cite{stoevxxl09,balsto09new,uncconv2011,bstable09}.
 These are operators defined by

-for given sequences $(\phi_n)$ and $(\psi_n)$ with elements from a Hilbert space $\h$, and a given complex scalar sequence $(m_n)$ called the {\it symbol}.

-Multipliers are interesting not only from theoretical point of view, but also for applications.
+for given sequences $\Phi=(\phi_n)$ and $\Psi=(\psi_n)$ with elements from a Hilbert space $\h$, and a given complex scalar sequence $m=(m_n)$ called the {\it symbol}.
+Such operators are also investigated for continuous transforms - in a general \cite{xxlbayasg11} (continuous frame multipliers), wavelet \cite{rochberg90} (Calderon-Toeplitz operators) and short-time Fourier setting \cite{cogr05} (localization operators).
+Here we stick to the discrete version.
+Multipliers are interesting not only from a theoretical point of view, but also for applications.
 They are applied for example in psychoacoustical modelling \cite{xxllabmask1} and denoising \cite{majxxl10}.
 Multipliers are a particular way to implement time-variant filters \cite{hlawatgabfilt1}.
 Therefore, for some applications it is important to find the inverse of a multiplier if it exists.
 The paper \cite{balsto09new} is devoted to invertibility of multipliers, necessary conditions for invertibility, sufficient conditions, and representation for the inverse via Neumann series.

-In the present paper our attention is on how to express the inverses of invertible multipliers as multipliers.
+In the present paper our attention is on how to express the inverse of an invertible frame multiplier as a multiplier with the reciprocal symbol and dual frames of the given ones.
+We show a result for all frames, namely, the inverse of any invertible frame multiplier with a semi-normalized symbol can always be represented as a multiplier with the reciprocal symbol and dual frames of the given ones, where one of these dual frames is uniquely determined and the other one can be arbitrarily chosen: \begin{theorem} Let $\Phi$ and $\Psi$ be frames for $\h$, and let the symbol $m$ satisfy $0<\inf_n |m_n|\leq \sup_n|m_n|<\infty$.
+Assume that $M_{m, \Phi, \Psi}$ is invertible.
+Then \begin{itemize} \item there exists a unique dual frame $\Phi^\dagger$ of $\Phi$, so that for any dual frame $\Psi^d$ of $\Psi$ we have